yehia67/documentation/utils/0.1/community/one-command-tangle/overview.md

 3. In a web browser, go to the URL of your IRI node.
 For example, if your domain name is `privatetangle.com`, go to `https://privatetangle.com`

-    The web browser will display the following, which means that your IRI node is reachable through that URL:
+    The web browser will display the following, which means that your IRI node is exposed to the Internet on port 443:

     ```
     {